abeledovictor/nextjs-prisma-supabase-auth/README.md

 ### Customize protected / auth-required routes

-Use protectedRoute function from src/utils/protectedRoute.js
+Use useProtectedRoute function from src/hooks/useProtectedRoute.js

-You should use it in page's getServerSideProp.
 See an example in src/pages/protected.js

 ### Image uploads with Supabase